stjuice/WishList-WebApp/ClientApp/README.md

 ### On CI servers
 #### Travis CI

-1. Following the [Travis Getting started](https://docs.travis-ci.com/user/getting-started/) guide for syncing your GitHub repository with Travis.
+1. Following the [Travis Getting started](https://docs.travis-ci.com/user/getting-started/) stringe for syncing your GitHub repository with Travis.
 You may need to initialize some settings manually in your [profile](https://travis-ci.org/profile) page.
 1. Add a `.travis.yml` file to your git repository.
 ```
 language: node_js